Amazon revenue booms, though uncertainty lingers about online retail post-pandemic

 But as vaccination efforts ramp up in the U.S. and Europe, and companies — including Amazon — announce they expect workers back in the office starting this fall, investors have wondered whether Amazon can sustain the past year’s breakneck growth in a post-pandemic economy.

-Amazon’s share price has stayed more or less flat since last August, analysts noted, underperforming the S & P 500’s roughly 20% gain in that period.
+Amazon’s share price has stayed more or less flat since last August, analysts noted, underperforming the S&P 500’s roughly 20% gain in that period.

 Still, even accounting for a slower growth rate than Amazon has seen in the past year, the Seattle commerce behemoth appears set to overtake Walmart to become the largest U.S. retailer by 2025, according to a report from market research firm Edge by Ascential.

+“We’re going to do it at a date where we think it will be better for customers, get more attention for customers,” he said on the call.
+Amazon will also continue investing in content for Prime Video, he said.

-And Amazon appears to be betting that many Americans won’t give up their online shopping habit once they’re fully vaccinated and back to the office.
-The company Wednesday announced $1 billion in early wage increases for nearly 500,000 workers, part of an attempt to lure tens of thousands of new recruits to package and ship orders at its warehouses.
+Amazon announced Wednesday $1 billion in early wage increases for nearly 500,000 workers, a move Olsavsky characterized as an attempt to head off hiring threats from other industries as the economy reopens.

 The wage hike came weeks after a high-profile unionization push at an Amazon warehouse in Bessemer, Alabama — organized in part around a call for higher wages — ended in defeat for the union.
-Nevertheless, the organizing drive prompted Amazon CEO Jeff Bezos in his most recent shareholder letter to pledge to “to do a better job for employees.”
+Nevertheless, the organizing drive prompted Bezos in his most recent shareholder letter to pledge to “to do a better job for employees.”
+That promise, though, doesn’t have a budget attached to it, Olsavsky confirmed on the earnings call.

+“What [Bezos] meant by that was his commitment to safety, health and welfare of employees … We’ve always felt we’ve had a great focus on making this a place for employees,” Olsavsky said, pointing to LinkedIn’s designation Wednesday of Amazon as the top company where Americans want to work in 2021.

 Meanwhile, consumer spending on goods rose 5.4% in the first three months of the year compared to the previous three-month period, according to the federal Commerce Department, a positive sign for retailers.